 Employers can lay off staff, but only when the employment contract permits it.
 Even so, you may qualify for redundancy pay depending on your individual situation.

 Trade union members can get further advice about layoff and short time work from their union representative.
 Or, you can discuss your concerns with any knowledgeable colleagues at your company.

-There is a difference between layoff and short time working.
+There is a difference between layoff and short time working rules.

+Being laid off work for at least one (1) working day is a lay-off.
 Working reduced hours, or getting paid less than half of one week's pay, is short-time working.
-Employers use these measures to help avoid making staff redundant.
+As a rule, employers use these measures to help avoid making staff redundant.

 That said, they will need to agree the action plan with their staff first.
 There are several ways employers can do this, such as in:

 Note: Enforcing national and collective agreements can only occur when they are in the employment contract.

 There are other circumstances that allow laying off an employee or putting them on short-time working.
 Examples include: